 Welcome

-On this site you will find information about the people working in this area, news about the research projects and initiatives being carried out at the university, notices of upcoming events, and information about the opportunities for undergraduate and postgraduate study in this field.
+On this site you will find information about the people who worked in this area, news about the research projects and initiatives carried out at the university, and information about the opportunities for undergraduate and postgraduate study in this field.